 Flight planning to meet Fennec science objectives was largely determined by synoptic meteorology, as well as logistical constraints.
-As such, the science objectives of specific flights (Table 5, Table 6 and Table 7) are geared to the prevailing meteorology described above.
+As such, the science objectives of specific flights (Tables 5, 6 and 7) are geared to the prevailing meteorology described above.
 Overall, flights during the maritime phase (Falcon only) were able to sample substantial dust emission events over northern Mauritania (F13, F18).
-During the heat low phase certain flights were able to measure dust-meteorological processes associated with both northeasterly low level jet -related emission (e.g. b600/601/602, b610, b614) and mesoscale convective system (MCS) cold pool events originating over central Mali (b604) and also the Atlas mountains to the north (b605 and F22/F23).
-Flights to survey the SABL were able to measure the pronounced evolution in the structure of the PBL over this transition from maritime (e.g. F14-F17) to heat low phases (e.g. b607/b608, F24/F25), representing the intra-seasonal variability and seasonal evolution of the Saharan atmosphere.
+During the heat low phase, certain flights were able to measure dust/meteorological processes associated with both northeasterly low-level jet-related emissions (e.g. b600/601/602, b610, b614) and mesoscale convective system (MCS) cold pool events originating over central Mali (b604) and also the Atlas Mountains to the north (b605 and F22/F23).
+Flights to survey the SABL were able to measure the pronounced evolution in the structure of the PBL over this transition from the maritime (e.g. F14-F17) to heat low phases (e.g. b607/b608, F24/F25), representing the intraseasonal variability and seasonal evolution of the Saharan atmosphere.